kregerl/SlimeMoldSimulation/README.md

 The simulation has a few basic controls that can be manipulated at runtime:

 - ### Settings:
-    - Color: The main color of agents in the simulation.
     - #### Effect Settings:
         - Blur: Enables or disables blurring.
         - Diffuse Speed: How fast the agent's trails will diffuse.